What is ClojureBridge?

 If you are interested in donating your time and skills to ClojureBridge--including by organizing a new workshop--please see our information for new contributors or email your questions to the ClojureBridge Q&A mailing list.

 If you're interested in a financial donation: fantastic!
 As ClojureBridge workshops do not charge tuition to students, we seek monetary and in-kind donations to cover their costs.
 By sponsoring ClojureBridge, you are publicly demonstrating to current and future software developers that your organization values diversity, openness, and excellence.

 We accept contributions through PayPal and can also provide tax-deductible invoicing.
 ClojureBridge is part of Bridge Foundry.
-Bridge Foundry is part of School Factory, a non-profit 501(c)(3) organization.
+All donations are provided to Bridge Foundry, Inc. as unrestricted funds.

 The ClojureBridge Organizers and Community